e-snail/hoohook/README.md

 #### For native debug

-use build.gradle-experimental and app/build.gradle-experimental instead of build.gradle.
+Use build.gradle-experimental and app/build.gradle-experimental instead of build.gradle.